Updated May 9, 2020 at 8:19 a.m.

 Admissions tours are suspended.
 Virtual tours are available on the undergraduate admissions website.

-Will commencement and reunions take place on campus?
+Will commencement and reunions take place this year?

 Will summer athletics camps take place?
 Will Osher and other outside groups be able to use Dartmouth facilities for their summer programs?